Chemancheri

 Chemanchery is a village in Kozhikode district in the state of Kerala, India.

 Demographics

-As of 2001 India census, Chemancheri had a population of 32,532, with 15,281 males and 17,251 females.
+As of 2011 India census, Chemancheri had a population of 34,819, with 16,112 males and 18,707 females.

 Chemancheri Kunhiraman Nair

 Chemancheri Kunhiraman Nair was a renowned Kathakali artist from Chemancheri.
 He spent the last eighty years of his life learning and teaching Kathakali.
 He has performed the role of Krishna over a thousand times.
 The Government of India awarded him the fourth highest civilian honor, Padma Shri, in 2017.

 Transportation

 Chemancheri village connects to other parts of India through Koyilandy town.
-The nearest airports are at Kannur and Kozhikode.
-The nearest railway station is at Chemancheri and Koyiandy.
-The national highway no.66 passes through Koyilandy and the northern stretch connects to Mangalore, Goa and Mumbai.
-The southern stretch connects to Cochin and Trivandrum.
-The eastern National Highway No.54 going through Kuttiady connects to Mananthavady, Mysore and Bangalore.
+The nearest airports are the Kannur and Kozhikode.
+The nearest railway station is the Chemancheri railway station and Koyilandy railway station.
+The National Highway 66 passes through Koyilandy and the northern stretch connects to Mangaluru, Panaji and Mumbai.
+The southern stretch connects to Kochi and Thiruvananthapuram before culminating in Kanyakumari.
+The National Highway 766 passing through Kozhikode connects Sultan Bathery, Mysore and Kollegal.